SML-Fin/SML-Fin.github.io/index.md

 meta-description: "Seminar Series and Reading Group"
 ---

-# Seminar Series and Reading Group
+# Seminar Series

-Participants can join our [email list](https://groups.google.com) to receive notifcations about the seminar and reading group.
+Participants can join our [email list](https://groups.google.com) to receive notifcations about the seminar series.

 Organizers plan events in a hybrid format allowing participants on-site at the [Oxford Statistics Department](https://www.stats.ox.ac.uk/) to connect with participants off-site through Zoom.

-The seminar and reading group covers a wide range of topics at the intersection of machine learning and finance.
+The seminar series covers a wide range of topics at the intersection of machine learning and finance.
 Topics range from network analysis to portfolio selection to high-dimensional statistics and synthetic data generation.

 Please explore [projects](https://www.stats.ox.ac.uk/~cucuring/fin.htm) from our research group.